Alien166/abdeltawab-10/README.md

 ###

 <p align="left">Hello there!
-I'm Abdeltawab, I'am passionate DevOps enthusiast <br>I bring with me valuable experience as an ex-intern at Samsung and Orange.</p>
+I'm Abdeltawab, I'am passionate DevOps enthusiast <br>I bring with me valuable experience as an ex-intern at Samsung Orange , Schneider Electric and Nokia </p>

 ###